mlpacheco/mlpacheco.github.io/_pages/home.md

 I primarily work on Natural Language Processing and Machine Learning.
 I am mostly interested in the integration of structured knowledge and statistical models, and in the relationship between language and social systems.
 Most of my previous work has focused on [structured prediction](https://aclanthology.org/2021.eacl-main.100/) and [(deep) statistical relational learning](https://aclanthology.org/2021.tacl-1.7/), and their application for analyzing [public discourse](https://aclanthology.org/2022.naacl-main.427/), [argumentation](https://aclanthology.org/2021.emnlp-main.783/) and [narratives](https://aclanthology.org/2020.findings-emnlp.446/).
 I am a strong believer in interdisciplinary, collaborative work.
 I actively collaborate with researchers in linguistics, security, human-computer interaction, bioinformatics, and the behavioral and social sciences.

+### Recent Academic Service
+-  DEI Chair for NAACL 2024
+-  Senior Program Committee for AAAI 2024
+-  Organizing Committee for Queer in AI Workshop @ ACL 2023
+-  Area Chair for ACL 2023, NLP Applications
+-  Senior Program Committee for AAAI 2023
+-  Student Chair for NAACL 2022 Student Research Workshop
+-  Organizing Committee for Queer in AI Workshop @ NAACL 2022
+-  Organizing Committee for LatinX in AI Workshop @ NAACL 2022

 ### Interested in working with me?